 Consider your car.
 In the automotive industry, compression springs are used throughout the vehicle.
 As the springs can be manufactured to tight tolerances, they are used in the engine around shafts or placed in small holes while in a vertical position.
 Look under any vehicle at the suspension system.
 It is compression springs that absorb the shock of the road while driving to provide a comfortable ride.
 The springs also help to absorb various types of vibrations and resonances while driving.
 They also add to your personal comfort as part of most seating assemblies.

 Medical applications for compression springs are used as parts in assembling a device.
 They also implanted straight into a patient’s body.
 For example, so specialized are the springs for arterial widening—not only the materials but also for the extremely small dimensions to .030 mm.

 High energy rated industrial compression springs are used in the manufacturing of mining machinery, too, for drilling and other related equipment.

 How indispensable are compression springs?

 Original equipment manufacturers (OEMs) that produce products for various industries that use compression springs need compression springs in their machinery in order to produce those parts and products.
 Compression springs are used in such industrial sectors as manufacturing, transportation, construction, agriculture, petrochemical, and aeronautical.

 Compression spring uses are seemingly endless.
-The springs play an important role in all facets of today’s industrial world.
+From automotive springs to medical compression springs, these springs play an important role in all facets of today’s industrial world.
 They allow for efficient and safe operation of machines, devices, tools and components, and undoubtedly is the main reason that they have become the most commonly used spring on the market.